Student loan wage garnishment: What you need to know

 If you’re worried about the future repayment of your student loans, here are some tips that can help:

 - Look into deferment and forbearance.
-While federal student loans don’t require any payments until mid-2023, thanks to the coronavirus forbearance period, you may be able to apply for additional deferment or forbearance options after that date.
-The federal government has several of these options available, and you can learn what options you have on your private loans by reaching out to your lender.
+The federal government has several options available for federal loans, and you can learn what options you have on your private loans by reaching out to your lender.

 - Switch repayment plans to get a lower monthly payment.
 Several repayment plans are available for federal student loans, including extended repayment plans that can last up to 30 years.
 You may be able to get a lower monthly payment if you opt for a longer repayment term.

 - Switch to an income-driven repayment plan.
-Income-driven repayment plans let you pay a percentage of your discretionary income toward federal loans for 20 to 25 years, at which point the remaining loan balances are forgiven.
+Federal student loans come with access to income-driven repayment plans that let you pay a percentage of your discretionary income toward federal loans for 20 to 25 years, at which point the remaining loan balances are forgiven.
 Considering your monthly payment could be as low as $0 on these plans, they can be a good option for borrowers with low incomes who are struggling to repay their loans.

 - Refinance your student loans.
 Consider refinancing your student loans to get a lower interest rate, a lower monthly payment or both.
 Just remember that refinancing federal loans with a private lender means giving up federal protections like deferment, forbearance and access to income-driven repayment plans.